-Recently there has been a trend in "behavioral economics" to replace the traditional discounting formula with a variation of the hyperbolic discounting formula whereby, for each day, the payoffs from that point on are discounted by $1, \beta \delta, \beta \delta^2, \beta \delta^3, \ldots$ .
-This trend has gained popularity despite the problem (mentioned in the previous section) that it involves much more than just changing the scope of the preferences-it introduces time inconsistencies and requires assumptions about the interaction between the different selves.
+Recently there has been a trend in "behavioral economics" to replace the traditional discounting formula with a variation of the hyperbolic discounting formula whereby, for each day, the payoffs from that point on are discounted by 1, $\beta\delta$, $\beta\delta^2$, $\beta\delta^3$ This trend has gained popularity despite the problem (mentioned in the previous section) that it involves much more than just changing the scope of the preferences - it introduces time inconsistencies and requires assumptions about the interaction between the different selves.

-The hyperbolic discounting literature (see, for example, Laibson (1996)) is based on unequivocal statements such as "Studies of animal and human behavior suggest that discount functions are approximately hyperbolic."
-Indeed we have reliable evidence (especially because it is confirmed by our own thought experiments) that, for certain decision problems, stationary discounting is inconsistent with the experimental results and that hyperbolic discounting preferences fit the data better.
-For example, there are more people who prefer an apple today over two apples tomorrow than there are those who prefer two apples in 21 days over one apple in 20 days.
-So we adopt hyperbolic discounting or, to be more precise, a simple version of this approach characterized by two parameters, $\beta$ and $\delta$ .
+The hyperbolic discounting literature (see for example Laibson (1996)) bases itself on unequivocal statements like: "Studies of animal and human behavior suggest that discount functions are approximately hyperbolic".
+Indeed we have reliable evidence (especially since it is confirmed by our own thought experiments) that for certain decision problems stationary discounting is inconsistent with the experimental results and that hyperbolic discounting preferences fit the data better.
+For example, there are more people who prefer an apple today over two apples tomorrow than there are who prefer 2 apples in 21 days over 1 apple in 20 days.
+So we adopt hyperbolic discounting or, to be more precise, a simple version of this approach characterized by two parameters, β and δ .